Pulaski County Vehicle Impound Guide

 If you're struggling to afford the fees, explore these options:

-- Payment plans: Some impound lots may offer payment plans, but this is not always the case.
-Inquire about this possibility.
+- Ask the Impound Lot If a Payment Plan Is Available: Some impound lots may offer payment plans, but this is not always the case.
+Inquire about this possibility with Bestway Towing & Recovery or Hawkinsville Collision & Towing.

 After Retrieval